imagingbook/gopro-file-renamer/README.md

 In addition, all associated GoPro files are renamed as well, including `.MP4`, `.THM` and `.LRV` files.
 The creation dates of the files are not changed.

+**Notes:**
+* This tool only works for files produced with GoPro **Hero6** to **Hero12** cams.
+Earlier models using different file naming conventions are not supported (see https://community.gopro.com/s/article/GoPro-Camera-File-Naming-Convention for details).
-Note that **no backup copies** of the files are made during renaming because of the large size of the video files.
+* **No backup copies** of the files are made during renaming because of the large size of the video files.

 ## How to use